OWASP/OWASPBugBounty/JavaHTMLSanitizer/Readme.md

 #OWASP Java HTML Sanitizer Bug Bounty

 This simple web application is hosting single webform  protected by the OWASP Java HTML Sanitizer.
-This library protect agains XSS attacks.
+This library protects agains XSS attacks.
 For more info about the project please visit:

 ###Scope